Holmen Iggesund

-Holmen Iggesund is a premium paperboard company, part of the Holmen Group.
+Holmen Board and Paper's mill in Iggesund is a premium paperboard production mill and part of the Holmen Group.
 Holmen is one of the largest forest owners in Sweden which bases its business in the forest industry and the pulp and paper industry.
 Holmen's main products are paperboard for consumer packaging and graphical applications, printing paper for magazines, direct mail, books and newspapers.

 History

 Iggesund is an industrial village in Sweden.
 Isak Breant Sr, a businessman and former court commissioner to Queen Kristina, established there a mill in 1685.
 Iggesunds Bruk (English:mill) was originally an ironworks, and the nearby forests were used to produce charcoal for the factory.
 In 1771, Iggesund Bruk acquired a small nearby company that made paper, Östanå paper mill.
 It was one of the first to try to use sawdust and wood to produce paper.
 However, the technique remained experimental.
 The mill burnt down in 1842.
 In 1869, Baron Gustav Tamm became the owner of Iggesunds Bruk, and built a large sawmill.
 It was a major transformation for the factory, which had always been an ironworks.